kathrinlin/customizing-aspnetcore-book/manuscript/06-middlewares.md

 Most of the ASP.NET Core features are based on middlewares and we are able to extend ASP.NET Core by creating our own middlewares.

 In the next two chapters I will have a look into different data types and how to handle them.
-I will create API outputs with any format and data type I want and export data of any type and format.
+I will create API outputs with any format and data type.